This fabulously easy fig sauce recipe is incredibly delicious and offers versatility to your daily servings of fruit.

 How to make fig sauce

 Wash the figs and cut them into slices.
-The pint container I bought yielded about 5 cups of figs, which I dump into the sauce pan.
+The pint container I bought yielded about 5 cups of figs, which I add to the saucepan.

-Add 4 ounces of water and 1 tablespoon of maple syrup to begin with.
+Add 4 ounces of water and 1 tablespoon of maple syrup.

 Take a potato masher and mash them until they form a sauce/spread, leaving some pieces intact.

 The fig sauce is still warm.
-Can you see the steam in the above photo?
-Let’s drape some lovingly over brother Bob’s healthy, skillet cornbread.
+Let’s drape some lovingly over a piece of skillet cornbread.

 Doesn’t that look delicious?
-It’s very tasty, so if you like figs, you are going to love this recipe.
+It’s very tasty, so if you like figs, you are going to love this fig sauce recipe.

 And as always, may all your dishes be delish!

 If you’ve tried this or any other recipe on the blog, I’d love the hear what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!

 Fabulously Easy Fig Sauce